 ‘She’s casting a spell or something!’ screams Kylie.

 ‘I don’t know what you did then, but that’s not normal,’ she shouts in fear and anger, eyes wide in shock.
 ‘You’re a freak.
-Normal people, shouldn’t have to be in the same school as you.’
+Normal people shouldn’t have to be in the same school as you.’

 ‘Za, best leave it, she’s not worth it!’ pleads Kylie, looking at Mizzy warily.

-Zara flounces off; trying to maintain a facade of indifference, her entourage trailing after her.
+Zara flounces off, trying to maintain a facade of indifference, her entourage trailing after her.

 Dumbfounded, Oskar says, ‘Well, that bit of magic scared them off.’

 Mizzy points to a broken glass vial on the ground.
 ‘See.
-Made it in the Science Lab.
-One-half zinc and iodine, the other water.
+Made it in the science lab; one half zinc and iodine, the other water.
 Break it, so they mix, and you get a pretty little purple explosion.
 Don’t try it at home.’